The Predatory Carbon Tax

 The facts show that individual taxpayers only see their taxes reduced by a fraction of the amount that they lose to carbon taxes.

 In 2015/2016, the BC Liberal government generated $1.2 billion in revenue from their carbon tax, yet the government only passed along reductions of $579 million to the individual taxpayer.

 Since the introduction of their carbon tax, BC's greenhouse gas emissions have continued to increase (despite the carbon tax) and their economic recovery since the last recession (2008/2009) has been slower than the rest of Canada's provinces (largely due to their carbon tax).

 Our biggest trading partner, the United States, under newly elected President Trump, is set to eliminate Barack Obama’s Climate Action Plan, embracing the clean development of oil, natural gas, and coal.
 President Trump has also promised to repeal Obama's environmental regulations, drastically cut the EPA, and withdraw from the Paris Agreement.

-As such, it is fair to assume Trump won't be embracing the notion of carbon taxes, either in the form of the "classic" carbon tax, or the "cap and trade" carbon tax.
+As such, it is fair to assume Trump won't be embracing the notion of carbon taxes, either in the form of the "direct" carbon tax, or the "cap-and-trade" carbon tax.